spreg.TSLS_Regimes

 The different regimes in this data are given according to the North and South dummy (SOUTH).

 Since we want to perform tests for spatial dependence, we need to specify the spatial weights matrix that includes the spatial configuration of the observations into the error component of the model.
 To do that, we can open an already existing gal file or create a new one.
-In this case, we will create one from NAT.shp.
+In this case, we will create one from our geopandas dataframe.

 Unless there is a good reason not to do it, the weights have to be row-standardized so every row of the matrix sums to one.
 Among other things, this allows to interpret the spatial lag of a variable as the average value of the neighboring observations.
 In PySAL, this can be easily performed in the following way: